emqx/cloud-docs/en_US/connect_to_deployments/esp32.md

 }
 ```

-5. After the MQTT server is successfully connected, the ESP32 client will publish messages on topic `ESP32/test` to the MQTT server and subscribe to messages on topic `esp32/test`.
+5. After the MQTT server is successfully connected, ESP32 will publish messages on topic `esp32/test` to the MQTT server and subscribe to messages on topic `esp32/test`.

 ```c
 // publish and subscribe